I just got a question about how to make a presentation fast. I know that in today’s busy world a speed of making slides is a critical issue.

 3. Use Presentation Timesaver Slide Deck

 This is a presentation file with general slides you can reuse.
-You can have there a graphical slide with 2 by 2 items that you need just to fill the text.
+You can have there a graphical slide with 2 by 2 items that you need just to fill in the text.
 Or have there a set of icons you frequently use (a bulb for an idea, a question mark for a challenge, OK and not OK signs to show approval or rejection …).

 |An example of commonly used business concept icons that can be in your timesaver slide deck.|